 Starting version 0.8, you can emulate multiple devices/hosts with ARP/NDP and ping support.
 Streams can be configured to resolve their MAC addresses using ARP/NDP if corresponding device(s) are configured.

 Before triggering stream transmit, invoke ARP/NDP resolution using the Resolve Neighbors button in the Statistics Window (see Statistic Window Actions).
-The controller will resolve all the Gateway IP addresses and all the destination IP addresses configured in each stream by sending a ARP/NDP request to the DUT.
+The agent will resolve all the Gateway IP addresses and all the destination IP addresses configured in each stream by sending a ARP/NDP request to the DUT.
 If ARP/NDP is not resolved (or failed),

 00:00:00:00:00:00 will be used as the MAC address.
 You can check if all ARP/NDP are resolved in the Device Information pane.

-In the reverse direction, if the DUT sends ARP/NDP request for any of the emulated device's IP address, the Controller will reply back with a suitable ARP/NDP reply.
+In the reverse direction, if the DUT sends ARP/NDP request for any of the emulated device's IP address, the agent will reply back with a suitable ARP/NDP reply.
 Similarly, if the DUT sends a ping (IPv4 or IPv6) request, it would reply with a ping reply.